Emad-H/Physical-Verification-using-SKY130/README.md

 Let us look at a standard analog design project.
 This exercise contains both design schematic and layout files for xschem and magic respectively.
 We will be looking at a project that has 2 power-on-reset circuits, that output a digital signal when the supply voltage hits a certain level and stability, notifying the rest of the circuit that the power supply is good.

-First, we must gnerate the netlists.
+First, we must generate the netlists.
 Let us generate the schematic netlist first.
 Open xschem as follows.

 ![5 schem cmd](Day5/5-42.png)